agiliq/djenofdjango/src/source/chapter3.rst

 Templates are not meant for programming:
 ++++++++++++++++++++++++++++++++++++++++

-One of the core django philosphy is that templates are meant for rendering the context and optionally making a few aesthetic changes only.
+One of the core django philosophy is that templates are meant for rendering the context and optionally making a few aesthetic changes only.
 Templates should not be used for handling complex queries or operations.
 This is also useful to keep the programming and designing aspects of the website separate.
 Template language should be easy enough to be written by designers.